 “There are as many ways to fight as there are personalities.
-Some simmer; some explode; some attack head-on, and others blind-side.
+Some simmer, and some explode.
+Some attack head-on, and others blind-side.
 But two opposing familiar styles are what some call the CONFRONTER and the AVOIDER, or the ATTACKER and the RETREATER.
 Others label these approaches the expressive and the non-expressive.”
 (Jack and Carole Mayhall)

 That’s what we’re going to be discussing in this marriage message: differing styles of disagreeing.
-Here’s what Chuck and Barb Snyder say about this subject:
+Here’s what Jack and Barb Snyder say about this subject:

-“Usually the non-expressive (avoider or retreater) person will want to walk away from conflict, while the expressive (confronter or attacker) wants to talk about it, find out what’s wrong, and be friends again.
+“Usually the non-expressive (avoider or retreater) person will want to walk away from conflict.
+However, the expressive (confronter or attacker) wants to talk about it, find out what’s wrong, and be friends again.
 Non-expressives do not want to talk about it, and believe that if they don’t, it will go away.
 They feel if they just let it alone, everyone will remain friends.”

-That of course makes sense to the non-expressive person, but it frustrates the expressive person to no end and both are sure they’re right in all of this.
+That of course makes sense to the non-expressive person.
+But it’s something that frustrates the expressive person to no end.
+Unfortunately, both are sure they’re right in all of this.

 So how do we deal with it?
 That’s a good question.
 It’s one that Steve and I struggled with for many years and still do sometimes.
-At times we forget what we’ve been learning through the years and end up resorting to our old ways, which usually ends up in frustration until we remember to find ways to compromise.
+At times we forget what we’ve been learning through the years and end up resorting to our old ways.
+This usually ends up in frustration until we remember to find ways to compromise.

-So, for the rest of this message we want to inform (or remind) you of the different ways of approaching disagreements —that working together with our differing styles is the best way to approach this problem.
+So, for the rest of this message we want to inform (or remind) you of the different ways of approaching disagreements.

 Here’s want Jack and Carole Mayhall from their book, “Opposites Attack” (no longer being published) has to say about CONFRONTERS vs. AVOIDERS:

 The WITHDRAWER knows that at times silence is golden because issues can look monstrous when you’re tired, sick, or struggling with other pressing problems.
-Sometimes a little distance is all you need to see that the “Creature from the Lost Lagoon” is really just a small ordinary toad.
+Sometimes a little distance is all you need.
+It helps you to see that the “Creature from the Lost Lagoon” is really just a small ordinary toad.

-When forced, they’ll often sidestep the issue by (1) changing the subject, (2) interrupting and thus not allowing the other to finish the statement, (3) crying, or (4) surrendering before the discussion is over.
-Withdrawers may also refuse to talk about it, ignore it, sulk, pout, or give the cold shoulder for days on end.
+When forced, they’ll often sidestep the issue.
+They do this by (1) changing the subject, (2) interrupting and thus not allowing the other to finish the statement.
+They also do this by (3) crying, or (4) surrendering before the discussion is over.
+Withdrawers may also refuse to talk about it.
+They may ignore it, sulk, pout, or give the cold shoulder for days on end.

 Both confronters and withdrawers use the tactic of sarcasm and ridicule.
 Both may be quick to jump to a conclusion, try to read the other’s mind, grab the old standbys “always” and “never,” or use cold logic in refusing to deal with hot emotions.